Sparks of Cooperative Reasoning: LLMs as Strategic Hanabi Agents: Conclusion

 \section{Conclusion}

-In this work, we show via an exhaustive empirical evaluation of 17 state-of-the-art LLMs, including recent reasoning models, that while LLM agents show sparks \firework of robust cooperative reasoning, they are \textbf{not yet fully generalist Hanabi agents}.
+In this work, through a large-scale evaluation of 17 SOTA LLMs, we show that while modern reasoning models show sparks \firework of robust cooperative reasoning, they fall short of being \textbf{not yet fully generalist Hanabi agents}.
 The best performing reasoning LLMs (e.g. o3, Grok-3 Mini, Gemini 2.5 Pro) are limited in their ability to consistently infer teammate intentions and still fall short of both specialized Hanabi agents and strong human players (Appendix \ref{app:human_performance}), even when they are fed programmatic deduction.
 In other words, this provides initial evidence that LLMs equipped with tools still lag behind humans at tasks requiring theory of mind.
+See Appendix \ref{sec:future_works} for a discussion of future research directions.

 We empirically demonstrate that agents can generalize across different player counts (Section~\ref{sec:benchmark_results} and Appendix~\ref{subsec:multi_agent_roles}) and score reasonably well ($>$13/25) even in the simplest setting when the game's historical context is not provided by game engines (\basic), indicating that agents are not simply memorizing solutions for specific scenarios.
 When switching out explicit engine deductions (\best) for encouraging the model to implicitly track state from its own previous turns (a novel task for Hanabi, which we call \multiturn), we empirically demonstrate that even state-of-the-art reasoning models like o3 and Grok-3 fail to accurately track game state, with an average performance decline of $2.7$ (Section~\ref{sec:multi-turn}).
 We also show that using specialized-role agents is not a universal solution: in some scenarios, a well-steered simple agent (\best) can perform equally well when provided with detailed context (Appendix \ref{subsec:multi_agent_best_of_k}), and in some cases, prefilling the context of a mixture of specialized agents with diverse, relevant information helps (Appendix \ref{subsec:multi_agent_roles}).